hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

   in the machine.
 This defaults to "/tmp/script.sh".
 This value must be a writable location and any parent directories must already exist.

+* `start_retry_timeout` (string) - The amount of time to attempt to _start_ the remote process.
+By default this is "5m" or 5 minutes.
+This setting exists in order to deal with times when SSH may restart, such as a system reboot.
+Set this to a higher value if reboots take a longer amount of time.

 ## Execute Command Example

 To many new users, the `execute_command` is puzzling.
 However, it provides